 After enough results are gathered IBPM Optimizer presents analysis results in different ways: Heat maps, Live Reports, Recommendations and Smart Start hotspots.
 The results of business process simulation comprise quantitative, time-based and cost-related information about process execution and resource usage, e.g. waiting times, throughput times, completed process instances, resource utilization or cost per instance.
 This data can be aggregated for the different model objects but also given per instance.
 For the analysis it can be interesting to evaluate the data at a certain point in time, e.g. the number of completed process instances at the end of the simulation time, or over time.

 Detailed steps and information on how to setup a simulation environment can be found here.
 We hope this post helps you improve your business process.
-Follow us on Facebook, LinkedIn, Twitter and Google+ to get key BPM-specific insights on a regular basis.
+Learn about our BPM consulting services and contact us to see how we can help you.